-The approval application process, which includes ethical approval, is in place to protect service users, staff and the researcher, ensure effective use of our resources and ensure compliance with relevant legislation (for example the Data Protection Act 2018).
-On submitting application forms, can you please give careful consideration (within your methodology) to any consultations you wish to conduct, as social distancing measures will still apply due to COVID-19.
+The approval application process, which includes ethical approval, is in place to protect service users, staff, data and the researcher, ensure effective use of our resources and ensure compliance with relevant legislation (for example GDPR and the Data Protection Act 2018).

 Glasgow City Council Social Work Services Professional Governance Board has approved a list of themes it would welcome further research on, as outlined below.
 While other themes will be considered, students / researchers are advised to consult the theme list when applying to conduct research involving GCC Social Work staff, service users or data.

 While applications to conduct research related to themes on the list will be considered more favourably, approval is not guaranteed since they will still be subject to the scrutiny of the full external research application process.